stan-dev/design-docs/designs/0018-tuples.md

 # Summary
 [summary]: #summary

 This proposal is to add tuples to the Stan language.
-Tuples are _static_, heterogeneous containers, meaning that they have a known, fixed size in the program and can contain elements which are of different types and sizes.
+Tuples are heterogeneous containers with a known, fixed number of elements ("slots").
+Contrasting arrays, tuples can contain elements which are of different types and sizes.
 They allow access only at known elements (known as "projection"), rather than dynamic indexing.
 Tuples are common in many languages from Python to OCaml and C++.
 Formally, a tuple is a product type of its contained types.

 # Motivation
 [motivation]: #motivation